Junbo345/Actinve_learning_Strong_Lensing/README.md

 ## Statement on LLM usage

-The R code in scripts and on the paper was written with the help of Chat-GPT4.
+The R code in the `scripts` and `paper` folders was written with the help of Chat-GPT4.
 It is used to generate code and debugging.
-Also, the paper is written with the help of Chat-GPT4, which was used to create ideas, help conduct data analysis, generate references, and fix grammar and logical errors.
+Also, Chat-GPT4 is used to write the paper, including conducting data analysis, generating references, and improving grammar and logical errors.
 The complete chat history is in `other/llm_usage/usage.txt`.